Grading

 The Kyu grades are White, White-Yellow, Yellow, Yellow-Orange, Orange, Orange-Green, Green, Green-Blue, Blue, Blue-Brown & Brown.
 These levels are designed to progressively learn the judo techniques and culture.
 The Kyu grades are defined in the Kyu Grading Syllabus and are managed by the clubs throughout Canada.

 The Dan ranks include the 10 degrees of the Black belt: Shodan, Nidan, Sandan, Yondan, Godan, Rokudan, Shichidan, Hachidan, Kudan & Judan.
 These levels are designed to perfect judo techniques and to help develop the culture.
-The Dan ranks are defined in the Dan Grading Syllabus and are managed by the Provincial/Territorial Grading Boards as well as Judo Canada’s Grading Board.
+The Dan ranks are defined in the Dan Grading Syllabus and are managed by the Provincial/Territorial Grading Committees as well as Judo Canada’s Grading Committee.
+Click here to view the National Grading Syllabus.

 Please see Grading Process for an explanation of the steps involved in the grading process.